imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-broken-glass.md

 - **Emotional wounds:** Close cycles to move forward.
 - **Sex life:** Consider talking to your partner to improve intimacy.

 This article is merely informative.
-At Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+At AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to consult with a psychologist to treat yourparticular case.

 ### Bibliography